 Online sexual predators are clever and will use any means they can to identify and target vulnerable young people.
 An estimated 20% of children who have online social media accounts display private and personal information for all to see, whilst approximately 25% fail to set proper privacy settings on their accounts.
 Most young people will openly place private information onto their networking site and have at least a profile or cover picture of themselves on their social media page.
 Many others will have hundreds of photos available to be viewed by anyone.
 Most social networking sites contain location services and what may appear to be innocent posts make it easy for online predators to identify potential victims within their area or in places they are prepared to travel to.
 The emergence of GPS location technology which is available on most smartphones makes it even easier for online offenders to target and locate vulnerable young people.
 Some can identify where a photograph of a young person was taken, simply by downloading software which can pinpoint within several metres or so, the location the image was captured.

 It is clear there is a growing trend for children to take sexualised (nude/semi-nude) photographs of themselves which they then share with another person or people online.
-Whilst for many children this is a voluntary action (we will cover sexting in the next post), many other children are bullied, blackmailed and coerced into taking and sharing inappropriate images of themselves.
+Whilst for many children this is a voluntary action, many other children are bullied, blackmailed and coerced into taking and sharing inappropriate images of themselves.
 Whether it is a voluntary act or not, once an image is shared and posted it becomes difficult to have it removed from a social network sight.
 If it is then taken from the media site and posted on the wider internet then there is no way to remove it – what goes online, stays online.